-Planning and Environmental Linkages (PEL) Study
+Planning and Environment Linkages (PEL) Study

 EXIT 31

-The Herkimer-Oneida Counties Transportation Council (HOCTC), in partnership with the New York State Department of Transportation (NYSDOT) Region 2, is undertaking a Planning and Environmental Linkages Study centered on the New York State Thruway (I-90) Exit 31 Interchange at N. Genesee Street (NYS Route 921 C).
+The Herkimer-Oneida Counties Transportation Council (HOCTC), in partnership with the New York State Department of Transportation (NYSDOT) Region 2, is undertaking a Planning and Environment Linkages Study centered on the New York State Thruway (I-90) Exit 31 Interchange at N. Genesee Street (NYS Route 921 C).

-• Improve the roadway system connections between I-90, I-790, and North Genesee Street;
+• Improve the roadway system connections between I-90, I-790, NYS Routes 5, 8,12, 49, and 921C (North Genesee Street);

 powered by Proxi